 Complete the Cycle

 Continue until you’ve completed all 108 beads.
 If you’re not using mala beads, set a timer for 10-20 minutes to guide your practice.
+Meditation prayer combines the reflective nature of meditation with the spiritual essence of prayer.
+For a detailed explanation, check out our comprehensive guide on what a meditation prayer is.

 Benefits of Japa Meditation